ethicaladitya/adityashah.dev/README.md

-# Aditya Shah - Personal Portfolio Website
+# Aditya Shah Portfolio

-A modern, dynamic, and fast personal portfolio website built with pure HTML, CSS, and JavaScript.
-No backend required!
+Personal website and portfolio.
+Built with HTML, CSS, and JavaScript.

+For feedback or collaboration, reach out at hi@adityashah.dev.

 ## 🚀 Features